yorkpshaw/hot-stocks/journals/karis.md

 * Debugging front-end auth

 I am adjusting front-end auth code to improve UX (e.g. no flashing after clicking logout, enable clicking between log in and sign up, etc.).
+I also removed /login and /signup routes to prevent someone from logging in or signing up if they're already logged in.